 Typically, the course of treatment has 2 goals: strengthen the veins and improve blood circulation.

 The remedies listed here have little or no side effects when used appropriately, but I highly suggest you get the okay from your physician before taking any of them, especially if you’re pregnant, nursing, have diabetes, or any other chronic illness.

 Also, if you already have an aggravated form of varicose veins, possibly with ulcers that bring great discomfort, you should definitely talk to your doctor and see what treatment options you have.
 Some of the remedies listed here may be unsuitable for external use, if you have any kind of skin lesions.

-You can help your body build up connective tissue and shrink existing varicose veins by taking 2 to 3 grams of vitamin C and 400 to 800 IU(International Unit) of vitamin E daily.
+You can help your body build connective tissue and shrink existing varicose veins by taking 2 to 3 grams of vitamin C and 400 to 800 IU (International Unit) of vitamin E daily.

 Vitamin C helps to strengthen the walls of arteries, veins, and the microscopic blood vessels between arteries and veins, called capillaries.
-Vitamin C is best taken with flavonoids (potent antioxidants derived from plant pigments), which enhance the way the body uses the vitamin.
+Vitamin C is best taken with flavonoids (potent antioxidants derived from plant pigments), which enhance how the body uses the vitamin.